Auto Insurance Calculator

-It’s safe to say that you’re paying too much for car insurance.
-You may have signed up for your spouse’s or parent’s plan without thinking.
+It’s safe to say that you’re probably paying too much for car insurance.
+You may have signed up for your spouse’s coverage, or you’re staying on your parent’s plan without really thinking about it.
 Or, you may have gone with a locally advertised insurance company or the first search results that popped up on Google.

 This is the way most people choose car insurance.
 It’s straightforward, effortless, and makes sense.
 But putting in a little extra effort could pay big in the long run.

-Based on Insure.com’s 2014 analysis of auto insurance premiums, the top three most expensive states for car insurance are:
+The top three most expensive states for auto insurance are:

 What about the cheapest?
-If you live in Ohio or Maine, then you’re in luck.
-Ohio has the cheapest car insurance rates in all 50 states, and Maine has the second lowest rates.
+If you live in Maine or New Hampshire, then you’re in luck.
+Maine has the most affordable auto insurance rates in all 50 states, and New Hampshire has the second-lowest rates.

-Car insurance rate fluctuations throughout the US hinge on a number of variables, including traffic, urban versus rural regions, state insurance stipulations, percentage of uninsured drivers, number of car insurance providers, and rate of auto theft.
+Throughout the U.S., car insurance rates fluctuate based on several variables, including traffic, urban versus rural regions, state insurance stipulations, percentage of uninsured drivers, number of car insurance providers, and rate of auto theft.

-West Virginia follows in the number two slot at $2,518/year.
+Louisiana follows in the number two slot at $2,389/year.

-Georgia drivers can expect to pay $2,201 average.
+Florida drivers can expect to pay $2,239 on average.

 At the bottom of the list: